Chapter 2. Abraham Uncivilized

 “These [are] the generations of Noah: Noah was a just man [and] perfect in his generations, [and] Noah walked with God.”
 Ge.
 6:9

 The grandsons of Noah did create many City-States and their civil power reduced men to possessions, human resources, and subject citizens held by the organized state.
 The family of men became the family of the civil state.
-Civil law15 supplanted the ways of God.
+Civil law supplanted the ways of God.
 The leaders of these Civil powers held their office as trustees, protectors, or benefactors of their respective corporate kingdoms.
 These offices and positions of exercising authority transformed the people.
 The law of the Father became the despotic centers of civil tyranny and terror.

 The word for “city” in Hebrew, `iyr [rye], actually means “excitement, anguish, of terror.”
 The City-State offered protection, but often became a threat to those around it as the people in it became slothful, rapacious, and covetous.
 The people within even became victims of their own lust for gain.